stephamon/docs-gcp/docs/billing/index.rst

 Billing
 =======

-When you signup for Managed Services for Google Cloud Platform, Rackspace will become your reseller of GCP services.
+When you sign up for Managed Services for Google Cloud Platform, Rackspace will become your reseller of GCP services.
 This means that all billing of both infrastructure and management charges is provided through a consolidated Rackspace bill, and you do not have to maintain a payment relationship for